TOAST-DOCS/TOAST-Cloud/zh/toast-sdk/push-ios.md

 ### Opened Metric Collection Setting

-* Opened metrics are automatically collected from the Toast Push SDK that was added to the application.
+* Opened metrics are automatically collected from the Toast NHN Cloud SDK that was added to the application.
 * To enable the collection of opened metrics, an Appkey must be defined in the [NHN Cloud Push SDK initialization](./push-ios/#toast-push-sdk) or **application's info.plist file**.

 #### Example of opened metrics collection setting through info.plist definition